kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.6.3 - May 4, 2016 =
+* Changed method for calculating automatic resolution when switching to fullscreen so it's the same as a regular resize event.
+* Fixed bug that always showed text track types as subtitles in the attachment edit window.

 = 4.6.2 - May 2, 2016 =
 * Fixed bug that disabled subtitles/captions button in the WordPress Default player.
 * Fixed bug that broke Video.js players set to width="100%".
 This has never worked for the WordPress Default player.
 Using the plugin setting "Set all videos to expand to 100% of their containers" or the shortcode attribute fullwidth="true" is the recommended method, but players will work again for people using width="100%".